 '''

-yapf -i some_file.py
+docformatter -i your_script.py

 '''

-To check if your code adheres to the standard, go to the directory where the repository is cloned, e.g. cd ESMValTool. and run
+To check if your code adheres to the standard, go to the directory where the repository is cloned, e.g. cd ESMValCore, and run prospector prospector esmvaltool/diag_scripts/your_diagnostic/your_script.py to see the warnings about the code style of the entire project.

-'''

-prospector esmvaltool/diag_scripts/your_diagnostic/your_script.py

-'''